The Standard on Web Usability replaces this content. This content is archived because Common Look and Feel 2.0 Standards have been rescinded.

-The Great Lakes is the largest system of fresh, surface water on the planet and the Great Lakes basin is home to nearly 30% of Canada’s total population.1 With fishing historically being one of the more prominent recreational activities in Canada, both for citizens and visitors to the country alike, there is the potential for substantial recreational fishing activity on the Great Lakes.
+The Great Lakes is the largest system of fresh, surface water on the planet and the Great Lakes basin is home to nearly 30% of Canada’s total population.
+Footnote 1 With fishing historically being one of the more prominent recreational activities in Canada, both for citizens and visitors to the country alike, there is the potential for substantial recreational fishing activity on the Great Lakes.

 Every year, large numbers of Canadian and visiting anglers participate in sport fishing activities across Canada.
 The important socio-economic contributions of recreational fishing are felt in all of Canada’s provinces and territories, and in particular within the Great Lakes fishery defined in this report.

-As highlighted in the Survey of Recreational Fishing in Canada2, recreational fishing participation rates have been on a downward trend in most provinces and territories, and participation on the Great Lakes was no exception.
+As highlighted in the Survey of Recreational Fishing in Canada Footnote 2, recreational fishing participation rates have been on a downward trend in most provinces and territories, and participation on the Great Lakes was no exception.

 Resident anglers continued to make up the majority of the active angler population on the Great Lakes although the numbers of anglers decreased by nearly 30,000.